opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 execute a variety of actions

-for each action in the action array, execute the corresponding action, only one vault can be modified for all actions except SettleVault, Exercise, and Call
+for each action in the action array, execute the corresponding action, only one vault can be modified for all actions except SettleVault, Redeem, and Call

 #### Parameters: